Cataracts & Cataract Surgery

 The artificial lens or premium IOL

 The artificial lens that is inserted in to your eye is made from an acrylic material.
 It should last thousands of years!
 Before your operation, Dr Cronin will perform highly accurate and detailed measurements of your eye.
+Taking repeated and highly detailed measurements of your eyes with the latest technology makes the refractive outcome of your surgery more accurate.
 These measurements are used to determine the optimum strength of lens to put into your eye.
 There are many different options for how this lens will correct your vision, but with the most advanced premium intraocular lenses it can be possible to incorporate the script in your glasses into the lens that is inserted in the eye.
+These lenses include monofocal lenses, toric lenses, extended depth of focus “EDOF” lenses, Multifocal lenses “MFIOL”, pinhole lenses and secondary lenses.
+Dr Cronin is regularly involved in global trails of new lens technology.
 Dr Cronin will discuss the various options for IOL selection with you at your consultation.
-The video below explains some of the options.
+The video below explains some of the options but a few days before your appointment Dr Cronin’s team will email you a detailed video about all aspects of cataract surgery including lenses.
+When you come for your consultation you will be given a detailed professionally printed brochure repeating all of the information in the video.
+We know that cataract surgery can be confusing so we will give you ample time and opportunity to understand the procedure and lens choices.

 Costs for uninsured patients